|

 the local partners in close collaboration with the coordinator, contacts with the office at Brussels and the

-Pre-project discussion in the ECPGR AWG meeting at Prague
+Pre-project discussion in the ECPGR AWG meeting Prague, January 20, 2006

 |